kaylubh/gallery-of-horns/README.md

 #### Number and name of feature: #2 Allow Users to Favorite Individual Beasts

   Estimate of time needed to complete: 1 hour
-  Start time:
+  Start time: 5:39pm
-  Finish time:
+  Finish time: 6:27pm
-  Actual time needed to complete:
+  Actual time needed to complete: 48 mins

 #### Number and name of feature: #3 Bootstrap